 June 1, 2017

-Often envisaged as the iconic wilderness animal of pre-contact times in North America, the bison (Bison bison) population has faced near extinction from a once formidable population of approximately forty million in the seventeenth century.
+Often envisaged as the iconic wilderness animal of North America’s grasslands, the bison (Bison bison) population has faced near extinction from a once formidable population of approximately forty million in the seventeenth century.

-AWA Position: The conservation and recovery of American bison in Alberta is complex.
+The conservation and recovery of bison in Alberta is complex.
 AWA’s main concern is that wild bison herds remain wild and they be managed as such.
-See AWA’s Position Statement on American Bison here.
+See AWA’s position on bison here.